 Many New Jersey retirees wrestle with the question of whether to remain in-state or relocate to a lower-tax environment — Florida, Pennsylvania, and Delaware are popular destinations for NJ retirees for very different reasons.

-This is a deeply personal decision that involves far more than taxes: proximity to family, healthcare access, community, and lifestyle all factor in.
+This is a highly personal decision that depends on a range of factors far beyond taxes — proximity to family, healthcare access, community, and lifestyle all factor in.
 But the financial analysis is worth doing carefully, because the tax implications of a state change can be substantial — and so can the costs of selling a home, transitioning to a new state, and unwinding established financial relationships.

 Starting Your Retirement Planning in New Jersey